shunsunsun/Comp790-166-CompBio_Sp22/README.md

 # Comp790-166: Computational Biology (Spring 2022)

 ## Details

 Instructor: Natalie Stanley

 Email: natalies@cs.unc.edu

 Time and Place: Monday/Wednesday 9:30am-10:45am in SN0115

+Info and Attributes: This is a 3-credit full-semester course and fulfills the 'Applications' category for CS students.

 Office Hours: Monday 10:45-noon or by appointment